Branch and bound: Generic version

 Several different queue data structures can be used.
-This FIFO queue-based implementation yields a breadth-first search.
+This FIFO-queue-based implementation yields a breadth-first search.
 A stack (LIFO queue) will yield a depth-first algorithm.
-A best-first branch and bound algorithm can be obtained by using a priority queue that sorts nodes on their lower bound.
+A best-first branch-and-bound algorithm can be obtained by using a priority queue that sorts nodes on their lower bounds.

 Examples of best-first search algorithms with this premise are Dijkstra's algorithm and its descendant A* search.
 The depth-first variant is recommended when no good heuristic is available for producing an initial solution, because it quickly produces full solutions, and therefore upper bounds.

 Pseudocode

 A C++-like pseudocode implementation of the above is: